 One of the significant factors that cause problems for teen mental health is a lack of self-confidence.
 It can significantly affect how teenagers socialize with others and how they feel about themselves.
 Since confidence in teens can be very unstable, it is vital to manage it effectively.
-If peer pressure has led to mental health or substance abuse problems, get treatment at Stonewater Adolescent Recovery Center today at 662.373.2828.
+If peer pressure has led to mental health or substance abuse problems, look into teen mental health treatment at Stonewater Adolescent Recovery Center today by calling 662.373.2828.

 - Pressure from friends, teachers, or family